IVRL/Cluster/RunAI/README.md

 ## Create your working directory

-The semester-project, master thesis and intern students all have to create a folder under `/scratch/students` and put all of their files and codes there.
+The semester-project, master thesis, intern students, and research scholars all have to create a folder under `/scratch/students` and put all of their files and codes there.
 The name of your folder should follow this pattern: `year-semester-type-username`, where type is

 * `sp` for semester project
 * `mt` for master thesis
 * `in` for intern students
+* `rs` for research scholars

 For example if I'm doing a semester project in year 2023 in the spring semester my folder should be named `2023-spring-sp-pajouheshgar`.